tsackton/taelgar/Things/Artifacts of Power/The Heart of Shakun.md

 ---
-tags: [item/magical]
+tags:
+  - item/magical
 rarity: unique
-whereabouts: Shakun's Wellspring
+whereabouts: Cintra
 ---
 # The The Heart of Shakun
 >[!info]+ Information